Ads

 11. Launch Your Offer Campaign

 Finally, launch your real offer campaign.
 This is where many grayhat marketers use cloaking to bypass Facebook’s content filters.
-You can learn more about cloaking here.
+To understand the mechanics, risks, and detection methods, read our comprehensive guide on Facebook ad cloaking techniques.

 Tips to Increase Trust During Warm-Up